DelroyBrown28/oneHourmaid4/README.md

 <img align="left" width="278" height="494" src="https://github.com/DelroyBrown28/oneHourmaid4/blob/master/assets/images/README_images/new_basic_clean.png">Originally it was a button tap/click that was needed to go through the 3 services, when adding the design to HTML and CSS I found it more intuitive to have the swipe functionality instead.

+A tap or click on the image of each service will store the value of the chosen service in ```LocalStorage``` to be retrived on the final "maps.html" page.